RayYuePro/pwsh-remoting-over-ssh/Run-.NET-Core-File-Server-Test-Suite-on-Cross-Platforms.md

  `-i testsuiteimage.azurecr.io/windowsprotocoltestsuites:fileserver "TestCategory=Traditional&TestCategory=Fsa"`

-### Setup a macOS/Windows machine with Docker image to run test suite
+### Setup a macOS or Windows machine with Docker image to run test suite

 1. Install docker desktop version on your macOS or Windows machine
 2. Pull image